alexn11/dl-imperial-maths/README.md

 - the number of training epochs,
 - the batch size.

-I have a implemented and tested some arbitrary model (2 convolutional layers and 2 hidden dense layers) and some good example found on Kaggle [https://www.kaggle.com/c/digit-recognizer/overview].
-The program have been improved compare to the assignement 2 and now plots the accuracy and loss evaluated on the test sets after each training epochs.
+I have a implemented and tested some arbitrary model (2 convolutional layers and 2 hidden dense layers) and a good example found on Kaggle [https://www.kaggle.com/c/digit-recognizer/overview].
+The program has been improved from the assignment 2 and now plots the accuracy and loss evaluated on the test sets after each training epochs.

 The final accuracy is above 0.99 for the first model (arbitrary model) after 40 epochs and a comparable result for the Kaggle model.
 I think the main reason for the succes of the first model is its size.
-This gives more than enough room for learning the proper fit and probably a lot of redundancy.
+This gives more than enough room for learning the proper fit.
+It is probably possible to improve it by removing a lot of redundant variables.
 The Kaggle model achieves its performance with much less parameters.